 Experiencing abuse more than once is considered revictimization.

 If you’ve experienced sexual revictimization, you’re not alone.
-Research suggests almost half of childhood sexual abuse survivors will be exposed to sexual violence later in life.
+A 2017 study suggests that almost half of childhood sexual abuse survivors will be exposed to sexual abuse later in life.

 Anyone can experience sexual revictimization.

 While it’s most commonly seen among those who have survived childhood abuse, revictimization has no age limits.

 Women and men who experienced sexual abuse as adults can also be revictimized.